Christian Day: International Rugby

+Day had previously represented England at every age group level.

+Retirement

 On 19 April 2018, Day announced that he would be retiring from professional rugby at the end of the 17/18 season.
 He went on to take up a full-time role at the RPA as their player liaison officer.

+In the Summer of 2021 Christian was inducted into the Premiership Rugby Hall of Fame alongside 3 other former players.

+Post Rugby Career

-In January 2023, Day was elected General Secretary of the RPA, following an election.
+In January 2023, Day was elected General Secretary of the Rugby Players Association.

+He was elected into the prominent role after a period of significant upheaval for English rugby union in the wake of the COVID pandemic and its negative effects upon the English Premiership and Premiership women's competitions.

+His election manifesto included seeking to position the players as respected partners in the game and to bring greater stability and unity for the players.
+He also pledged to offer membership to all women for the first time and to seek to represent all players equally within the professional game.

-Christian was at the forefront of negotiations for the new Men's Professional Game Partnership, where the RPA became signatories for the first time.
+He was at the forefront of negotiations for the new Men's Professional Game Partnership He represented the players voice throughout the negotiations., where the RPA notably became signatories to the English games Professional Game Agreement for the first time.
 He represented the players voice throughout the negotiations.

+Athlete Representation and Governance

+Day has represented athletes on a number of governance forums:

+In 2021 he was added to the UK Anti-Doping athletes commission as a representative for Rugby Union.